mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 # How to split with different variable?

-The set of split points considered for any variable depends upon whether the variable is numeric or categorical.
-The values of the variable taken by the cases at that node also play a role.
+The set of split points considered for any variable depends upon whether the variable is numeric or categorical (nominal/ordinal).
+Splits can be multi-way (for example, for the variable "size" - Small/Medium/Large) or binary (for example, for the variable "Taxable Income > 80K?" - Yes/No).
+Binary split can also divide values into two subsets, for example, for the variable "size, we can consider {Small, Medium}/Large OR {Medium, Large}/Small, OR {Small, Large}/Medium

 When a predictor is numerical, we can use a brute-force method to split this variable to use a Decision Tree algorithm.
 If all values are unique, there are $n - 1$ split points for $n$ data points.
 Suppose we have a training set with an attribute “age” which contains following values: 10, 11, 16, 18, 20, 35.
 Now at a node, the algorithm will consider following possible splitting: